Karakoram Prime-X Review

 The transition from ride mode to touring was easy to accomplish.
 The touring interfaces require that you remove the snow before inserting the binding.
 The tab to close the interface has a breakaway component to avoid a critical failure into tour mode.
 That way, only the tab breaks as opposed to the entire system.
 We appreciate the added detail to improve reliability.
 When in touring mode, the heels can lockdown in place for downhill travel.
 It's a nice feature to have but far from critical.

 The transition back into ride mode is a significant improvement when compared to previous models.
 There is a larger tolerance for the pins, and the ride plates are more resistant to snow build-up and shed snow better due to the grooves and nylon-based top.
-It requires a more snow clearing and preparation than other passive systems.
+It requires more snow clearing and preparation than other passive systems.
 Once you figure out the technique, the bindings can easily be applied with one hand.

 Downhill Performance

 Principally, Karakoram's design is supposed to increase ride performance.
 The bindings actively pull the board halves together to theoretically increase response.
 The brand also makes wider baseplates that make direct contact with the board, which drives power to the board and edges; this could increase the board's feel, as well.
-It's hard to say if these features directly influence the downhill performance when compared against other competitors.
+It's hard to say if these features directly influence the downhill performance when compared to other competitors.

 The Prime X provides a responsive character that is fit for all types of objectives.
 The highback is stiff edge to edge but has decent levels of lateral play that enable a little more opportunity to tweak out grabs in an overall reactive binding.